Azure-Samples/iot-edge-industrial-configs/README.md

 urlFragment: azure-iot-opc-components
 ---

-# Using Microsoft Azure OPC Components
+# Use Microsoft Azure OPC Components
 This repository contains several configurations to show how to configure and run Microsofts Azure OPC components:
 - [OPC Publisher](https://github.com/Azure/iot-edge-opc-publisher)